 16 ounces icing sugar

 1. Melt marshmallows and 4 tablespoons of water in a microwave for 30 seconds to 1 minute.

 2. Stir 3/4 of powdered sugar into the melted marshmallow mix.

-3. Spread remaining powdered sugar on working surface, then dump the bowl of marshmallow mixture in the middle.
+3. Spread the remaining powdered sugar on a working surface, then dump the bowl of marshmallow mixture in the middle.

 4. Grease your hands GENEROUSLY with Crisco